How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo systemctl restart fail2ban

-Testing the ban functionality
+Testing the Ban Functionality

 sudo fail2ban-client set sshd banip 192.155.1.7

-Next, use the firewall-cmd command to list the rich rules in Firewalld:
+Next, verify if Firewalld has applied the ban.
+Use the firewall-cmd command to list the rich rules:

 firewall-cmd --list-rich-rules